whaakman/azure-docs.nl-nl/articles/azure-functions/functions-bindings-signalr-service.md

     return signalRMessages.AddAsync(
         new SignalRMessage
         {
-            // the message will only be sent to this user ID GroupName = "myGroup",
+            // the message will be sent to the group with this name GroupName = "myGroup",
             Target = "newMessage",
             Arguments = new [] { message }